PalamaraLab/FastSMC/README.md

 The Fast Sequentially Markovian Coalescent (FastSMC) algorithm is an extension to the ASMC algorithm, adding an identification step by hashing (currently using GERMLINE2).
 FastSMC is an accurate method to detect Identical-By-Descent segments which enables estimating the time to most recent common ancestor for IBD individuals, and provides an estimate of uncertainty for detected IBD regions.

+**This document is not intended as an extensive guide, a more detailed user manual is under development, data and annotations from the FastSMC paper can be found [here](https://palamaralab.github.io/data/FastSMC).**

 ## Installation

 FastSMC is compiled with ASMC, using the same instructions as above.